-ASD Family Help – support, advice and activities for children, young people and their families with any learning disability, additonal need or autism (including siblings).
+ASD Family Help – support, advice and activities for children, young people and their families with any learning disability, additional need or autism (including siblings).

 Barnardo’s – advice for parents and carers.
 How do you talk to your child about coronavirus?
 How can you keep your children entertained whilst you’re working from home?

-Barnardo’s – a range of resources, tools, videos & more to help you support your child’s journey going back to school.
+Barnardo’s – a range of resources, tools, videos and more to help you support your child’s journey going back to school.

 #Coping: Family life during the lockdown – some reliable and free sources of information and advice to help you and your family to cope under lockdown.

 Coronavirus A book for children – free information book explaining the coronavirus to children, illustrated by Gruffalo illustrator Axel Scheffler.

 Domestic Violence – FLAG DV (Free Legal Advice Group for Domestic Violence) have a new phone number 01635 015854.
 Hours: Mon, Wed, Fri 10.00am – 1.00pm